utiasDSL/util-uwb-dataset/index.md

 In the flight dataset, we provide the UWB measurements under centralized TDOA mode (TDOA2) and decentralized TDOA mode (TDOA3).
 The six flight trajectories are summarized in the following figure a-f.
 In constellation #4, we created three cluttered environments with static obstacles (see figure g-i) and two cluttered environments with one dynamic metal obstacle.
 <img src="files/images/flight-traj.png" alt="" width="800">

 We provide a simple extended Kalman filter (EKF) implementation for users to evaluate the UWB TDOA-based localization performance.
-The EKF estimation performance and error plots with one of the LOS flight experiments (*const1-trial3-tdoa2*) are shown below.
+The EKF estimation performance and error plots with one of the LOS flight experiments (sub-dataset: *const1-trial3-tdoa2*) are shown below.
 <img src="files/images/ESKF.png" alt="" width="800">

 To simulate more realistic and challenging conditions, we collected sensor data in a variety of cluttered environments with static and dynamic obstacles in constellation 4.
 One challenging NLOS condition induced by three wooden obstacle and one metal obstacle is demonstrated above (right).

-We summarize the UWB TDOA measurements d_23 in different LOS/NLOS scenarios as follows.
+We summarize the UWB TDOA measurements *d<sub>23</sub>* in different LOS/NLOS scenarios as follows.
 The quadrotor was commanded to execute the same and repeated circle trajectory.
 We can observe in the following figure b-d that static obstacles induce consistent influence to the UWB measurements.
 Also, UWB measurements can be completely blocked due to severe NLOS conditions.
 <img src="files/images/flight-meas-comp.png" alt="" width="800">

 It can be observed that in dynamic NLOS scenarios (see the figure e and f above), the induced measurement errors do not remain consistent.
-The experiment process with dynamic obstacles are shown with the following animations as examples.
+We demonstrate two experiment process with dynamic obstacles (sub-dataset: *const4-trial5-tdoa2-traj3* and *const4-trial6-tdoa2-traj1*) in the following animations as examples.
 <div style="clear: both;">
   <div style="float: left; margin-left 3em;">
     <img src="files/videos/const4-trial5-tdoa2-traj3.gif" alt="" width="48%">